Guide to Fjord Norway

 The Norway Fjords also offer many beautiful train rides, and the most recommended one is Flåm railway ride.
 An unforgettable 20 kilometres train trip through nature and along with beautiful sites of the Norway Fjords.

 The train ends in Myrdal, which have a train connection to Oslo with Bergensbanen.
-This Railway tour is also very recommended and ranged within the 20 most beautiful train rides globally.
+This Railway tour is also very recommended and ranges within the 20 most beautiful train rides globally.

 Amazing self-drive experiences